rafael-santiago/tulip/doc/MANUAL.md

             |-9-11---------------------------------------------------|
             |--------------------------------------------------------|

 I think it is enough.
-With the presented samples you can easily master the ``Tulip`` if you really wants to.
+With the presented samples you can easily master the ``Tulip`` if you really want to.

-Now you need to know how to process the code written inside the ``Tulip`` in order to produce your tabs.
+Now you need to know how to process the code written in ``Tulip``'s Language in order to produce your tabs.

 Keep reading...

 ### How to verify a TLP file?

 In order to generate a tablature from a ``tlp`` source code, this code needs to be correct.
-No error can exist inside of it, otherwise the tablature will not be generated.
-The way to verify it is calling ``Tulip`` with the following command line:
+No error can exist in this file, otherwise the tablature will not be generated.
+The way of verifying it is to call ``Tulip`` with the following command line:

 ```
 tulip-user@SOMEWHERE:~/over/the/rainbow# tulip --tlp=sample-song.tlp